Adzz/ex_ample/README.md

 This time our query will need some args...

 When it passes try booting the server with `mix phx.server` then head to `localhost:4000/graphiql` and try running the query using graphiql.

+## My first Mutation

+Superb work!
+We can now query the land reg for data.
+But what if someone has a house that we haven't heard of yet?
+We want people to be able to create an address, then query the land reg for that address.
+For that we need a mutation.

+You know how it goes, run the test, watch the one in `apps/graphql/test/integration/my_first_mutation_test.exs` fail, then, you know, make it pass!